web3privacy/constitution/proposal/genesis-proposal.md

 ## Proposed Stewards

-- **[Name 1]** - [Brief reason why they would be a good steward]
+- **Tree** (1 year term) - Author of our Constitution and has studied governance systems for years, providing the deepest understanding of our constitutional principles
-- **[Name 2]** - [Brief reason why they would be a good steward]
+- **[Name 2]** (9 month term) - [Brief reason why they would be a good steward]
-- **[Name 3]** - [Brief reason why they would be a good steward]
+- **[Name 3]** (6 month term) - [Brief reason why they would be a good steward]

-*[Note: To be filled in during the Offsite discussion]*
+*[Note: Names 2 and 3 to be filled in during the Offsite discussion]*

-These Stewards will serve staggered terms to ensure continuity: one for 6 months, one for 9 months, and one for a full year.
-After these initial terms, all future Steward terms will be one year as specified in the Constitution.
+These staggered initial terms ensure continuity of governance knowledge.
+After these initial terms expire, all future Steward elections will follow the standard one-year terms as specified in the Constitution, with elections occurring at different times to maintain the staggered structure.

-### Implementation Details
+# Implementation Details

 1. **Transition Process:** This proposal formalizes existing collaborative structures within the constitutional framework, ensuring continuity while enabling decentralized governance.
 2. **Guild Operations:** Each Guild operates under Intentional Do-ocracy principles.
 Guild Stewards coordinate but do not command.
 3. **Cross-Guild Collaboration:** Members may participate in multiple Guilds.
 Projects requiring multiple skill sets will draw from relevant Guilds.
-4. **Future Evolution:** New Guilds may be created and existing ones modified through future Formal Proposals as our needs evolve.
+4. **Future Evolution:** New Guilds may be created and existing ones modified through future
-5. **Communication Channels:** Each Guild maintains its existing dedicated public channel on our [Commons platform](https://commons.w3pn.org/) (forum).

----

-*This Genesis Proposal marks the beginning of Web3Privacy Now's constitutional era, transitioning from years of successful centralized coordination to a sustainable, decentralized governance model.*